EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: EqDeepRx

 Inspired by \cite{Honkala21,korpi2023}, training of EqDeepRx is carried out by optimizing the weighted cross‐entropy loss extended with a symbol loss.
 We define the total loss for the $q$th sample as follows:

 where $\bm{\theta}$ denotes the set of trainable parameters, $\mathrm{CE}_q(\cdot)$ denotes binary cross entropy, $\mathrm{snr}_q$ is the linear signal-to-noise ratio (SNR) of the sample, and $\lambda$ is a tunable parameter.
-In the training, we used an experimentally chosen $\lambda=10^{-4}$.
-For the symbol loss, $\mathbf{X}_q$ and \(\widehat{\mathbf{X}}_q^{(s)}\) are the ground truth and the predicted symbol after each state \(s\), respectively.
+In the training, we used an experimentally chosen $\lambda=10^{-5}$.
+For the symbol loss, $\mathbf{X}_q$ and \(\widehat{\mathbf{X}}_q^{(k)}\) are the ground truth and the predicted symbol after each state \(k\), respectively.
 The latter is chosen to be the first two channels of the DetectorNN output (after the residual sum) that are reinterpreted as the real and imaginary parts (the remaining channels carrying auxiliary features).

+{\bf Remark:} In practice, the effect of the symbol loss can vary between evaluation scenarios.
+In some evaluation scenarios the value of $\lambda$ can have an insignificant effect on the final accuracy of the trained model.
+Nevertheless, it is still incorporated as part of the overall loss function since it has been observed to improve the model convergence with some hyperparameter configurations and under certain channel conditions.
+Moreover, it helps in ensuring that the output of the DetectorNN actually represents symbol estimates, which makes the EqDeepRx model more explainable, which can be a desired feature in some applications.

-To improve training stability, several approaches such as batch normalization layers can be used.
+To improve training stability, several approaches, such as batch normalization layers, can be used.
 In this work, we chose to regularize the per-channel batch–spatial mean and variance toward fixed targets,

 where $\hat\mu,\hat v$ are per-channel mean/variance (over batch and spatial dimensions), with $\mu_*=0$, $\sigma_*^2=1$, and $\alpha=10^{-5}$ and $C$ the number of channels in a layer.
 This is a simplified variant of VCL~\cite{Littwin2018}.
-However, we have experimentally noticed that our results are not specific to this specific choice and similar results can be reached with normalizations.
+However, we have experimentally noticed that our results are not dependent on this specific choice and similar results can be reached with normalizations.